Terra

 Statically compiled languages

-As Terra does not strictly follow Fedora's reproducibility requirements, and we do not want large amounts of development library languages for them, packagers should vendor dependencies on build time.
+As Terra does not strictly follow Fedora's reproducibility requirements, and we do not want large amounts of development libraries for them, packagers SHOULD vendor dependencies on build time.

 Terra's mock sandbox has networking enabled, so builders can download the dependencies directly on build time.